Skip to content

 5.1 Service Providers

-• Expo / Apple / Google – App framework, build system, updates, and app distribution.
+• Expo / EAS – App framework, OTA updates, and distribution.
+Receives app/device info for update delivery.

 These providers process data on our behalf and are contractually obligated to protect your data and use it only for the services we request.